 River Valley Alliance capital projects locations map.

-This new city-building project has seven key elements:
+The facility has seven key elements:

 The Promontory (top platform)